beigebrucewayne/goat-itunes-app/README.md

 &nbsp;
 ## Network Graph

 The first graph reveals high traffic connections in app reviews without stop words.
 The second graph includes them, thus the noise.
 However, you can select on a node and the background will become somewhat opaque.
-It's interesting to see all of the various connections and what individuals words standout as hubs.
+It's interesting to see all of the various connections and what individual words standout as hubs.
 Admittedly, it's more for style points than actual value.

 [🚨 INTERACTIVE LIVE VERSION 🚨](http://baby-network.bitballoon.com)